33 Reasons To Lose Weight Besides Fitting Into Your Old Jeans

 You'll Gain Confidence

 That feeling you experience after you step on the scale and see you're 5 pounds lighter isn't just relief.
 It's also the confidence in your accomplishment and in knowing you've taken control of your life for the better—and you've got the results to prove it.
 One Reddit user, superfluous1, who lose 140 pounds came to the realization that he wasn't an inherently lazy person: "I've been overweight for most of my life and it always felt like a moral failing. […] I now realize that being fat makes you lazy.
 It hurts to walk, to stand, to live—no wonder all I wanted to do was sit down or sleep!"
 He concludes, "Being lazy didn't make me fat—I was lazy because I was fat."
-But if you are sluggish, try these 33 Lazy Ways to Flatten Your Belly!
+But if you are sluggish, try these lazy ways to lose weight!

 You'll Feel Energized